Non Sequitur by Wiley Miller for October 16, 2024

 32. Me 3 23 2020

-ChukLitl Premium Member 2 days ago
+ChukLitl Premium Member about 1 month ago

 It would take a Constitutional Amendment, ratified by three quarters of the States, & fully a third of the States would be voluntarily giving up what little voice they have.
 The Electoral College is here until we get conquered or have a successful revolution.
 Or a Constitutional Convention & last time we let them do that they rewrote the whole thing.
 They had Ben Franklin.
 Do you really want these idiots trying?